aqpower/aqpower/README.md

 - 🔭 I’m currently studying on NanChang Hangkong University
 - 🌱 I’m currently learning Web/OS/SICP/CSAPP
-- 👯 I’m looking to collaborate on Web
 - 🤔 I’m looking for help with Friends
 - 💬 Ask me about Everything you want to know
 - 📫 How to reach me: jiongxnext0809@gmail.com